Google now lets hardware developers tinker with its Assistant

 It’s worth stressing that Google is only making the API freely available for building prototypes for now.
 If you want to commercialize a project, you still need written permission from Google.

 The Python-based SDK works with a number of hardware platforms, including the popular Raspberry Pi 3.
-Using Google’s gRPC API, developers can also integrate the Assistant into other hardware platforms and use languages like Jave, C#, Node.js and Ruby.
-The SDK makes it easy for developers to listen for spoken commands, send those on to the Google Assistant service, and then receive the appropriate response.
+Using Google’s gRPC API, developers also can integrate the Assistant into other hardware platforms and use languages like Java, C#, Node.js and Ruby.
+The SDK makes it easy for developers to listen for spoken commands, send those on to the Google Assistant service and then receive the appropriate response.

 Google says that devices that use the SDK will be able to use the full power of the Assistant, but that’s not quite the case today.
 According to the release notes, you can’t set alarms and timers, for example.
 Neither can you play music, news or podcasts just yet.
 And to enable most home automation features or user other third-party services (like using the Assistant to call an Uber), you still need to own an actual Google Home.